-AGL Group adopts a number of risk management strategies to ensure that the group's Risk Appetite is not exceeded.
+AGL Group has defined its Risk Appetite for its key risks and adopts a number of risk management strategies to ensure that the group's Risk Appetite is not exceeded.
 The choice of strategy varies depending on the nature of the risk and related circumstances.
 These strategies include:

-- Risk acceptance: the AGL Group Board accepts risks that fall within the boundaries/limits defined in the risk appetite framework.
-Any risk falling outside the specified limits or boundaries is reviewed to ascertain if the risk appetite requires updating or if an exception should be granted. - Risk reduction/minimisation: these activities generally relate to control and mitigation activities, and therefore this strategy may include, any or all of the following, the design of new process or accounting controls, contracting controls, changes in product design, improvement in a set of Terms and Conditions, or other changes designed to control and/or mitigate risk. - Risk transfer: risk is transferred principally through reinsurance agreements.
+- Risk acceptance: the Board accepts risks that fall within the boundaries/limits defined in the risk appetite framework.
+Any risk falling outside the specified limits or boundaries is reviewed and may be accepted for a defined period of time. - Risk reduction/minimisation: these activities generally relate to control and mitigation activities, and therefore this strategy may include, any or all of the following, the design of new process or accounting controls, contracting controls, changes in product design, improvement in a set of Terms and Conditions, or other changes designed to control and/or mitigate risk. - Risk transfer: risk is transferred principally through reinsurance agreements.
 These may include, but are not limited to stop loss, excess of loss, quota share, or other such treaties.
-Other types of risk transfer can also be considered. - Risk Avoidance: where an activity is outside the risk appetite of the AGL Group, AGL will seek to avoid exposure to that type of risk.
+Other types of risk transfer can also be considered.

+• Risk Avoidance: where an activity is outside the risk appetite of the AGL Group, AGL will seek to avoid exposure to that type of risk.